Biosecurity protects Australia’s environment, agriculture, economy and communities from pests and diseases.

 The system is under increasing pressure from uncertain trade and traveller movement, rising costs and complexity in managing biosecurity risks, and changing economic, environmental and geopolitical conditions.

-Australia’s Agriculture Ministers have tasked the National Biosecurity Committee with developing and consulting on national reforms to address the strategic risks to the system.
+Australia’s Agriculture Ministers have agreed that the National Biosecurity Committee will develop and consult on national reforms to address the strategic risks to the system.
 Australia’s Agriculture Ministers released a joint statement on the reforms on 30 April 2026.

 The proposed national reforms focus on strengthening Australian’s biosecurity system.
 They build on progress already underway through the National Biosecurity Strategy (NBS) 2022–2032.